-Low-mileage drivers are finding new opportunities to save big on auto insurance rates.
+Low-mileage drivers are finding new opportunities to save big on car insurance rates.

-A handful of companies now offer pay-as-you-drive car insurance that charges motorists based on how much they drive and other factors.
+A handful of car insurance companies now offer pay-as-you-drive car insurance that charges motorists based on how much they drive and other factors.

 For drivers, basing rates on the mileage driven "empowers them over their auto insurance rates," says Richard Hutchinson, general manager of usage-based insurance for Progressive, based in Mayfield Village, Ohio.